laurenahannah/enriched-topic-modeling-pub/src/omnigraph/README.md

 ```
 The above command line takes 3 input arguments:

-- <OUTDIR>/omnigraph/<name-of-graph>.graph: this is the filename of full omnigraph
+- OUTDIR/omnigraph/name-of-graph.graph: this is the filename of full omnigraph
-- <omnigraph_linear_parameter>: this integer specifies maximum number of nodes in feature.
+- omnigraph_linear_parameter: this integer specifies maximum number of nodes in feature.
 For any nonnegative integer n, maximum number of nodes in feature = n + 1.
 So in this argument, we specify that n = 2 i.e. maximum number of nodes in feature is 3.
-- <OUTDIR>/omnigraph/<name-of-graph>.linear: this is the filename of the final output document that contains doc_ID, sentence_ID, feature name, and feature count.
+- OUTDIR/omnigraph/name-of-graph.linear: this is the filename of the final output document that contains doc_ID, sentence_ID, feature name, and feature count.

 The bash script run.sh will generate intermediary files and store them temporarily in a “temp” folder in the system.
 Once the bash script finishes up running, it will remove all temporary intermediary files, and only gives the final output.